100 Notable alumni of

 -

-Sammy Watkins is an American professional football wide receiver.
+Sammy Watkins is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Clemson Tigers, twice earning first-team All-American honors.
 Watkins was selected by the Buffalo Bills fourth overall in the 2014 NFL draft.
 He has also played for the Los Angeles Rams, Kansas City Chiefs, Baltimore Ravens, and Green Bay Packers.
 Watkins became a Super Bowl champion as a member of the Chiefs.

 -